moreh-dev/moreh-2024docs-test/Supported_Documents/Prepare_Fine_tuning_MoAI.md

 !!!
-For detailed usage of the moreh toolkit, including moreh-smi and moreh-switch-mode, please refer to the Using the [MoAI Platform Toolkit ](/Supported_Documents/moreh_toolkit.md)
+For detailed usage of the moreh toolkit, including `moreh-smi` and `moreh-switch-model`, please refer to the Using the [MoAI Platform Toolkit ](/Supported_Documents/moreh_toolkit.md)
 !!!